xlladdins/xll/docs/Excel4MacrosA-D.md

 **Related Function**

-EDIT.DELETE   Removes cells from a sheet
+EDIT.DELETE&nbsp;&nbsp;&nbsp;Removes cells from a sheet

 Return to [top](#A)